 - Draw attention to any issues the new rules present

 - Highlight whether greater clarity is required in some areas

 - Suggest other ways to tackle value shifting.

-This consultation will be of particular interest to businesses that sell goods or services for a reduced price as part of a package or ‘bundle’.
+This consultation was of particular interest to businesses that sell goods or services for a reduced price as part of a package or ‘bundle’.